ghost-inspector/node-ghost-inspector/README.md

 ```

 #### getTestResults(testId, [options], [callback])
-Fetch an array of results for a test.
+Fetch an array of test results for a test.

 ```js
 var options = {